-Veterinary heart specialists providing treatment for dogs, cats and small animals
+Veterinary heart experts providing treatment for dogs, cats and other pets

-Heart problems are common in older dogs and cats but can be seen in pets of all ages and with other medical issues.
-Pets may need cardiac examination for problems including:
+Heart problems are common in older dogs and cats but can be seen in pets of all ages, and in those with other medical issues.
+Our highly experienced veterinary Cardiology team are experts in the diagnosis and treatment of all kinds of heart problems, including:

 - Heart murmurs

 - Weakness or fainting

 A cardiac examination may also be required for patients in the care of other departments at SASH, e.g., to check for any underlying heart problems before anaesthesia and surgery.

 Our cardiology team, including a board certified veterinary cardiologist, works closely with other on-site specialists in departments such as Diagnostic Imaging, Internal Medicine and Surgery, to ensure that each patient receives fully integrated care in a timely manner, under the same roof.
 At SASH, we also have specialists in Critical Care and Anaesthesia who work hand in hand with the Cardiology team when patients with heart problems need high level care or surgery.
 This is especially important for cardiac patients, as they may have a higher risk of anaesthetic and post-operative complications.